 Flange Leakage Checking: Criteria and method for flange leakage checking if any.

 WNC Checking: Criteria for alignment/ anchor free analysis and accepted displacement values if any for rotary equipment.
-If springs to be kept in unlocked condition.
+If springs are to be kept in an unlocked condition.

-Modelling Criteria: If guide and line stops to be modelled without friction and gap, if any density to be considered for flare headers during modelling etc.
+Modelling Criteria: If guide and line stop to be modelled without friction and gap if any density to be considered for flare headers during modelling etc.

 The above points are the minimum required points.
 Additionally, you can add many more points depending on the project requirements.
-So, hopefully by now you will be able to produce flexibility specifications of your own.
+So, hopefully, by now you will be able to produce a flexibility specifications of your own.